 Opportunities exist for research study in a wide range of areas, including group decision support, multi-criteria decisions, analysis of risk, operations management, project management, telecomms policy, reliability and others.

-Current research students - there is a flourishing community of around 40 students in the department.
+We have a flourishing community of around 40 students in the department.

 The department offers the following research degrees: